- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 Make no mistake – it does take some work to do this.
 Still, it’s not much work, and most people can do this while sitting around watching TV.
 Your typical bank bonus should pay you at least $100 after you complete all of the requirements (and more often $200 or more).
 Most of these requirements can be automated, and even if you took an hour to open up and set up a bank account, that’s still a good return on your time – $100 or more per hour is probably more than you make from your day job.

 Perhaps most importantly, bank account bonuses are a great way to use your cash to earn significant risk-free rates of return.
 There’s a lot of debate about whether keeping an emergency fund is worth it since that money could be kept elsewhere earning much better rates of return over the long term.
-If you take advantage of bank account bonus and 5% interest savings accounts the way I do it, it becomes a no-brainer to keep a strong emergency fund in place.
-Your cash earns 5% or more per year in interest with no risk to principal, and you get all the benefits of having liquid cash that you can use in the event of an emergency.
+If you take advantage of bank account bonuses and 5% interest savings accounts the way I do it, it becomes a no-brainer to keep a strong emergency fund in place.
+Your cash earns 5% or more per year in interest with no risk to the principal, and you get all the benefits of having liquid cash that you can use in the event of an emergency.

 The way I see it, keep $5,000 to $10,000 in 5% interest savings accounts.
 Keep the rest in regular high-yield savings accounts and deploy those funds to earn bank account bonuses.